As a parent, teaching children about money is a tricky subject

 Download the Play Money: Fortunate Investor Play Money.
 This is money you can print – so you don’t always have to have cash on hand for paying out allowances.

-Download the Chore Chart: Fortunate Investor Chore Chart
+Download the free Chore Chart: Fortunate Investor Chore Chart

 Each week, print out a new Chore Chart for your child.
-Let the child put stickers on the chart as they complete each chore.
+Let the child put stickers on their chore chart as they complete each chore.
 Each day, have your child choose an ‘Extra Chore’ stick to complete and write the task into the empty box.

 At the end of each week, review the completed chore chart with your child before giving them with their allowance.